Rule 901:12-6-02 | Management.

 (4) If free stalls, tie stalls or stanchions are used, they must be cleaned regularly and bedding replenished regularly;

-(5) If bedded pack is used, it must be bedded regularly;
+(5) If bedded pack is used, it must be bedded on a regular basis to obtain adequate drainage and moisture control;

 (6) Feeding, watering areas and alleys must be cleaned on a regular basis so as to be free of continual standing water and excess manure that may compromise the animals health and safety;